 Fights on airplanes and in schools, road rage and violent crimes are all on the rise.
 People seem to be losing patience with each other, whether the disagreement is over politics, sports teams, or everyday life.
 As a nation and as individuals, we are experiencing helpless outrage at the smallest of slights – both real and perceived.
 I’m sure you’ve experienced it yourself.
-I certainly have, and this sense of helpless outrage concerns me, especially as we head into our first post-vaccine holiday season.
+I certainly have, and this sense of helpless outrage concerns me, especially as we head into the hectic holiday season.

 The pandemic put everyone on edge.
-For nearly two years, we’ve lived in a state of constant hypervigilance – unconsciously evaluating every stranger, and even some friends, as a potential threat of infection.
+For nearly three years, we’ve lived in a state of constant hypervigilance – unconsciously evaluating every stranger, and even some friends, as a potential threat of infection.
 We went through months focused on the question – “is it safe?”
 Is it safe to go shopping?
 Is it safe to go without a mask?
 Is it safe to eat at a restaurant?
 Even the smallest tasks seemed to threaten life or death consequences, and the stress continues to take a profound toll.